btmorr/leifdb/README.md

 General application:
 - Probably use protobuf for log storage on disk instead of strings (for easier marshalling/unmarshalling, but also to handle missing value fields at all)
-- Add configuration options (cli? config file?)
+- Add configuration options (probably use "flag")
 - Add scripts for starting a cluster / changing membership
 - OpenAPI compatibility for HTTP API?
 - Dashboard for visualization / management of a cluster?